LearnersGuild/guide/GLOSSARY.md

 ## Stakeholder

 Stakeholders include all partners and learners in addition to affinity organizations, investors, board, customers, and anyone else interacting with—or impacted by—Learners Guild.

+\#\# Accountability

+I take ownership of my areas of responsibility.

+I am willing to give an accurate recollection of my actions at any time.

+I strive to know the impact of my actions and take all of my impact into account.

+\#\# Apprentice

+The apprentice stage is the first stage of learning a craft.
+Learners admitted to a chapter begin their journey as an apprentice.
+Apprentices are paid an optional minimal stipend and their primary responsibility is to advance the learning of everyone in their cohort, including themselves.

+\#\# Being with Others

+I am present and honest in my interactions with people.

+\#\# Belonging

+I feel like I am an integral part of the organization/team/pair.

+I have a place here.

+\#\# Chapter

+Chapters are the centers of learning within Learners Guild.
+They are communities of practice designed for intensive, deliberate learning and growth.

+\#\# Cohort

+A cohort is a set of learners with a shared start date and chapter.
+Cohorts are named after their start month: e.g. November Cohort, September Cohort.
+Cohorts go through orientation, and some foundational workshops together.

+\#\# Common Good

+I engage/participate for the betterment of the team over personal gain.

+\#\# Continuous Growth

+I am deliberately and consistently improving my craft and my skills.

+I aspire to live in my Zone of Proximal Development.

+I take on Relevant Stretchy Goals.

+\#\# Courage

+I am honest, even when it’s risky.

+I take actions that frighten me when I believe in the value of the outcome.

+I choose truth over comfort.

+I am willing to risk the status quo in order to make it better.

+I am willing to risk our relationship, in order to deepen it.